 What is Sterilization?

-The process of completely eliminating or destroying all forms of microbial life, including bacteria, viruses, fungi, and spores, is known as sterilization.
+The process of eliminating or destroying all forms of microbial life, including bacteria, viruses, fungi, and spores, is known as sterilization.
 This process is critical for products that must be free of microorganisms that could harm patients or compromise the product’s effectiveness.
 Surgical instruments, implantable devices, and medical equipment are all examples of sterilization in the medical industry.

 Sterilization Methods: